The Importance of Weather Stations in Agriculture

 4. **Fertilization & Spraying:**

-Accurate timing for these processes minimizes waste and maximizes effectiveness.
+Good timing for these processes reduces waste and increases effectiveness.

 5. **Frost Protection:**

-Forecasting frosts enables timely actions to protect crops from damage.
+Predicting frosts helps farmers take action to protect their crops from damage.

 6. **Safe Transportation & Storage:**

-Weather insights help in planning the best time for food storage or transportation to avoid spoilage.
+Weather insights help plan the best time for food storage or transport.
+This helps avoid spoilage.

 7. **Cultural Practice Optimization:**